Room by Room

 Quick Answer

-The best feng shui bedroom tips usually start with the basics: put the bed in the strongest position possible, calm the palette, reduce clutter near sleep, and use softer light so the room can actually help you unwind.
+The best feng shui bedroom tips start with the basics: put the bed in the strongest position possible, keep the sleep zone visually quiet, soften the lighting, and remove the objects that make the room feel active when you are trying to rest.

-The Core Bedroom Tips That Usually Change the Room Fastest
+The Core Bedroom Tips That Change the Room Fastest

-Five bedroom tips that do the heaviest lifting
+These five bedroom tips do the heaviest lifting.

 1